 Instructions

 - Heat 1 tablespoon of coconut oil in a skillet on medium heat.
-Sautée the vegan calamari until lightly browned and take it out onto a plate.
-Add another 2 tablespoons coconut oil and sautée the broccoli and eggplant, and take them out on to the plate once they've lightly browned.
+Sauté the mushrooms until lightly browned and take it out onto a plate.

-- In a pot, heat 1 tablespoon coconut oil over medium heat and add the green curry paste.
-Sautée until fragrant, and add the coconut milk.
-Once it reaches a boil, add the stock, water, sautéed calamari and vegetables, and baby corn.
-Let it come to a boil, turn the heat down, and let it simmer for 5 minutes, or until it reaches your desired texture.
+- Once it reaches a boil, add the stock, water, sautéed mushrooms and vegetables, and baby corn.
+Let the mushroom curry come to a boil, turn the heat down, and let it simmer for 5 minutes, or until it reaches your desired texture.
 Add the salt and sugar to taste.

 Katrina says